 Sam P. Goddard Jr. (former Arizona Governor) and his wife Julia “Judy” Hatch Goddard built their home here in 1947, then had the rest of the land subdivided.
 Terry Goddard was their oldest son who was recently Arizona Attorney General.

 The neighborhood had tight deed restrictions which caused the houses to be set far back from the street on large lots (2.5 – 4.8 acres).
 The neighborhood retains much of it’s original native creosote vegetation.
 Aldea Linda became a historic district in 2009.
+Read more about Aldea Linda neighborhood.
 Search for homes for sale in Aldea Linda neighborhood

 Armory Park Historic District

 Armory Park is a historic Tucson neighborhood conveniently located south of the booming downtown area, between Broadway and 18th Street and between Stone and 3rd Avenue.
 The neighborhood was so named because the area was a military plaza and an armory from 1862 to 1873, prior to moving to Fort Lowell, northeast of Tucson.
 Armory Park was settled by many railroad workers after the Southern Pacific arrived in Tucson in 1880.

 The neighborhood is defined by wide streets with architectural styles ranging from Victorian to simpler Sonoran-style adobe row houses.
 Lush, mature trees, close proximity to amenities such as downtown shops, restaurants, arts, and entertainment, all continue to make this neighborhood popular.
 It was added to the National Register of Historic Places in 1976.
 Click here to read more about Armory Park Click here to Search for homes in Armory Park neighborhood